News

 For that reason, we can assume that a 10% increase in the money supply, when created as debt-free money by the Reserve Bank, would be far more of a stimulus to the economy than the same rate of increase when caused by commercial banks issuing debt.
 Whether we should therefore aim for 5% instead (to avoid any risk of inflation) or stay at 10% (to pull ourselves out of this recession with a quick stimulus) needs further analysis.

-In short, however, inflation is much less of a threat under the reformed system, whereby the state creates all new money, than under the existing system (whereby new money is created as debt by private commercial banks).
+In short, however, inflation is much less of a threat under the modernised system, whereby the state creates all new money, than under the existing system (whereby new money is created as debt by private commercial banks).